Thursday Apr 15th, 2021, 0700-1930

 I had less than half a liter of clean water left at this point and Stellar had none.
 It looked like there weren’t any more water sources for the next 15 miles so we were really in a pickle.
 I was also really tired and cold.
 The wind had blown like crazy all day, chilling me to the bone.
 Plus we’d done a herculean day, mileage and elevation wise.
 And it was getting dark.
 I just wanted to crawl into my sleeping bag to deal with the problem the next day, and that’s what I did.
 But first I made a hot meal with the remaining water I had, because I was also starving.
 I saved a few ounces just to be able to wet my mouth and swallow my vitamins.
 What a lousy end to an otherwise good day.

-Well, I wasn’t going to die but I did wonder if I’d just seen my hiking partner go off to a worse fate.
+Well, I wasn’t going to die but I was pretty concerned for my hiking partner.
 At least he had his garmin emergency device.
 Lesson learned… study the water situation better and don’t pass up good water.
 Then again, all the information led us to believe the spring was good.
-So I don’t know what the lesson is…don’t hike in the desert and burned mountains during a 10 year drought?
+So I don’t know what the lesson is…don’t hike in the desert and burned mountains during a 10 year drought, maybe?